hadas8/messaging-system/README.md

 - Explore the API documentation using Swagger UI available at [http://localhost:8000/swagger/](http://localhost:8000/swagger/).

 ## References and Authors
-- Developed by Hadas Etion
+- Developed by Hadas Etzion
 - Third-party tools used: Django, Django REST Framework

 ## License